chooyan-eng/crop_your_image/README.md

 }
 ```
 `image` is Image data whose type is `UInt8List`, and the result of cropping can be obtained via `onCropped` callback.

+`aspectRatio` is the aspect ratio of cropping area.
+Set `null` or just omit if you want to crop images with any aspect ratio.

 If you want to controll from your own designed Widgets, create a `CropController` instance and pass it to `controller` property of `Crop`.
 ```